-Virgin Mobile Supreme now available with 5-inch 720p display, 13-megapixel cameraAlex Wagner - Deputy Managing Editor, News Desk
+Virgin Mobile Supreme now available with 5-inch 720p display, 13-megapixel cameraAlex Wagner - Editorial Director of News and Content

 Apparently Virgin Mobile is in a new phone mood.
 After launching the waterproof Reef in late August and then adding the entry-level Awe earlier this week, the prepaid Sprint subsidiary today unleashed another Android-powered smartphone into its lineup.